freedom-foundation/Constitution-for-the-United-States-of-America-amended-fiVth-Article/README.md

 ## unbroken chain of authenticity
 Other files are the photographs of the Original document.
 These files are included because they are necesarry for an unbroken chain of authenticity from my text to the original.

+## Roadmap

 Constitution for the United States of America amended fiVth Article has priority to be archived in both ASCII wordcounted and checksummed text and PDF/A-1 archive format for long term preservation then crptographicly signed and attested, garunteed to be veritable to corresponding printed replica documents.

-NOTE: This is simply the best publication of Constitution for the United States of America.
-Other publications do not have this proper form of the constitution.
-When an amendment happens it should actually be amended by changing the physical source document of the Law.
-This never happened until I did it here.
-I appended The Bill of Rights into the constitution at the end of the fivth article, thus making an amended fiVth Article.
-The fiVth Article is the law governing amendings.

 The Symbols in the text are placeholders for Article. sections.
 These placeholders must be kept for using the text string to format it as the original and to format it for use in legal software.

-Roadmap: When these repos are Released you will have legal software of the full body of America's law in your hand and easy to access.
+When these repos are Released you will have an legal software application of the full body of America's law in your hand and easy to access.

 Fact: The Bill of Rights was ratified by the same body in the same timeframe as the original constitution, unlike latter amendments.